-Titling these “World’s Best Cookie” wouldn’t even be a bit hyperbolic either, because anyone who eats them, nursing mom, man, or child has all said the same thing – these cookies are the BEST!
-Make and freeze them for a new mom in your life, or just bring her a fresh batch straight from the oven.
+Titling these “World’s Best Cookie” wouldn’t even be a bit hyperbolic either!
+Make a batch of these World’s Best Lactation Cookies with Chocolate and Coconut and freeze them for a new mom in your life, or just bring her a fresh batch straight from the oven.
 And make a few extras to keep for yourself.

 I’ve made variations of her original recipe each time I’ve made them, adjusting things here and there depending on what I had on hand or what mood I was in, and no matter what they always turn out delicious.
 These cookies are substantial.
 They are not dainty, they are filling and full of warm, cozy flavors.